wandyezj/wandyezj.github.io/docs/_posts/2023-04-13-simple-investing.md

     - I recommend doing this monthly, quarterly, or when you reach a specific balance above your float.
 1. __Buy Index funds__
     - I recommend Vanguard Index funds, specifically VOO or VTV.
-    - DO NOT buy individual stocks.
+    - Do __NOT__ buy individual stocks.
 That's just gambling.
 There is extensive research that shows it's nearly impossible to beat an index fund.
 1. __Wait__
-    - Do NOT pay attention to what the market is doing.
+    - Do __NOT__ pay attention to what the market is doing.
-    - Do NOT sell your investments.
+    - Do __NOT__ sell your investments.
-1. Continue to save and invest
+1. __Continue__ to save and invest